 5. Prepare the exhaust

-Once your exhaust is clean, coat the outside of your exhaust system very lightly with WD-40.
+Once your exhaust is clean, coat the outside of the system very lightly with WD-40.
 This is done to prevent damage to any chrome components.
 Lastly, insert a plastic bag into the pipe, wrap the excess around the outside and secure it with a rubber band.
 You’d be surprised how many pests seek shelter in these pipes during winter!

 6. Maintain the battery